Stories and Storytelling:

 Some of these tales would have been circulating orally and for at least 1,500 years prior to the time they were set down on papyrus by these Jewish scribes.
 Stories included the Story of the Flood, the stories of the Tower of Babel and of Sodom and Gomorrah; they included the story of Moses, the unifier of the Jews whose infancy bears a remarkable resemblance to that of the Akkadian king Sargon who unified Sumer.
 Both were found in a reed basket, and both were brought up by royal strangers.

-Many of these traditions and cultures share stories based on a world long gone — a world in which people had very different lifestyles and presuppositions than do we.
+Many of these traditions and cultures share stories based on a world long gone—a world in which people had very different lifestyles and presuppositions than do we.
 There were many virgin births in the ancient world.
 The Babylonian God Tammuz was the only son of the god Ea.
 His mother was a virgin, by the name of Ishtar.
-Horus of Ancient Egypt had the title of “Savior” and was born of the virgin Isis.
+Horus of ancient Egypt had the title of “Savior” and was born of the virgin Isis.
 Even Plato was said to be born of the union of a virgin and a god.

 Presentism, or applying a contemporary meaning to the understanding of the peoples of the ancient world and believing in this misunderstanding, is seriously mistaken.
-The designation “Son of God,” was in wide general use in the world of two millennia ago, the title granted for people of great accomplishment, just as we now use metaphorically the term “star” for someone prominent.
+The designation “Son of God” was in wide general use in the world of two millennia ago, the title granted for people of great accomplishment, just as we now use metaphorically the term “star” for someone prominent.
 We know it is fanciful, since the lead actor in a film is not a real star and is not high above us, millions of light-years away.
 After Julius Caesar was posthumously made a god in 43 BCE, his son Octavius became another Son of God.
-The Emperor Qianlong of China was the “Son of Heaven.”
-Still today, Sai Baba, who died in India in 2011, is believed by millions to be The Son of God.
+The emperor Qianlong of China was the “Son of Heaven.”
+Still today, Sai Baba, who died in India in 2011, is believed by millions to be the Son of God.

-Until Christianity took over the Roman world in the late 4th century, foundational narratives that we might call religious were shared across cultures and time, as were metaphors, honorific titles and accolades.
+Until Christianity took over the Roman world in the late fourth century, foundational narratives that we might call religious were shared across cultures and time, as were metaphors, honorific titles and accolades.
 In the early Christian world, we see a similar absorption of stories most familiar to the people to whom the “Good News” (The Gospels) was announced.

 The Persian sun-god Mithra had a large following in Rome, particularly among the military.
 At midnight, the first moment of December 25th, the Mithraic temples would be lit up, with priests in white robes at the altars, and boys burning incense, much as we see in Roman Catholic churches at midnight on Christmas Eve in our own time.
 Mithra, his worshippers believed, had come from heaven to be born as man in order to redeem men from their sins, and he was born of a virgin on December 25th.
 Shepherds were the first to learn of his birth, just as shepherds are said (according to “Luke,” alone among the evangelists) to have been the first told of the birth of Jesus.
 At sunrise, the priests would announce: “The god is born.”
 Then would come rejoicing, followed by a meal representing the Last Supper which Mithra ate with his disciples before his ascension into heaven.